 The cost of shares purchased and held in Treasury is disclosed in the Statement of Changes in Equity and the Directors' Report.
-Shares in issue at 30 April 2016 net of Shares held in Treasury were 1,744,842 (2015: 1,742,956).
+At 30 April 2017 no Shares were held in Treasury (2016: 3,029).

-12. BUSINESS SEGMENT
+12. Business Segment

 The Directors are of the opinion that the Company is engaged in the single business of investing in equity shares, fixed interest securities and other investments.